markjprice/cs11dotnet7/docs/bonus/improving-wasm-apps.md

 # Improving Blazor WebAssembly apps

-This is a bonus section for Chapter 16.
+> This is an optional bonus section for Chapter 16.
+It is not required to complete the rest of the book.